crobardet/crobardet.github.io/_pages/cv.md

 Service and leadership
 ======
 * Head of the Data Mining & Machine Learning (DM2L) Team at LIRIS since 2012.
+* Member of the Scientific Council of LIRIS lab since 2012.
 * Member of 3 HCERES Evaluation Committees.
 * Member of 38 PhD thesis and HDR juries.